-In the past year, 3,334 ICS volunteers from 286 teams supported projects in the areas of livelihoods, health, education and civic participation.
+In the past ten years, 40,167 ICS volunteers from 2,793 teams supported projects in the areas of livelihoods, health, education and civic participation.
+From addressing disability rights in Kenya to tackling child marriage in Bangladesh, young people have contributed to real, sustainable change.

 Sustainable development is at the heart of ICS.
-With a focus on livelihoods, education, health, and civic participation, in 2018-19 ICS volunteers have worked alongside local partners and community members to deliver sustainable development outcomes across 19 different countries.
+ICS volunteers have worked alongside local partners and community members to deliver sustainable development outcomes across 32 different countries.
+92% of partner organisations agree that ICS volunteers make a serious and positive contribution to their work.
 All our projects have a strong focus on social accountability, as ICS promotes the power of young people becoming agents of change in their own communities.

 On the ground